Preterm Birth

 Cerclage: A procedure in which a stitch is placed around the cervix to attempt to hold it closed to prevent or delay preterm birth.

-Cerebral Palsy: A disorder caused by abnormal brain damage or development that may occur before or at birth.
+Cerebral palsy: A disorder caused by a problem with brain development or damage to the brain that occurs before and sometimes during or shortly after birth.
 It results in problems with balance, posture, and movement.

-Fetal Growth Restriction: A condition in which a fetus measures much smaller than expected for the gestational age.
+Fetal growth restriction: A condition in which a fetus measures smaller than about 90 out of 100 babies at the same gestational age.

 Laparoscopy: A type of surgery in which the surgeon looks inside the body with a slender camera and performs surgery with special instruments inserted through small incisions.
 Also called “minimally invasive surgery.”

-Medically Indicated Preterm Birth: Inducing labor or performing a cesarean delivery early to protect the mother or baby’s health.
+Medically indicated preterm birth: Inducing labor or performing a cesarean delivery early to protect the mother's or baby’s health.

-Placenta: A special organ made by the body during pregnancy.
-It allows the transfer of nutrients, antibodies, and oxygen to the fetus from the woman.
+Placenta: A special organ that develops during pregnancy.
+It allows the transfer of nutrients, antibodies, and oxygen to the fetus.
 It also makes hormones that sustain the pregnancy.

 Progesterone: A hormone that regulates the menstrual cycle and plays a role in pregnancy.
 It is also used as a medication.